katholiek-onderwijs-vlaanderen/sri-client/README.md

 ## date-utils ##

+This is a library with utility functions for string dates as specified in the sri api in the format yyyy-MM-dd.
+So if we talk about a date as a string it is in that format.
+If a date as a string is null or undefined it is interpreted as infinitely in the future.

 #### usage ####
 ```javascript
 const dateUtils = require('sri-client/date-utils');
 ```

-This is a library with utility functions for string dates as specified in the sri api in the format yyyy-MM-dd.
-So if we talk about a date as a string it is in that format.
-If a date as a string is null or undefined it is interpreted as infinitely in the future.
+#### interface ####

 * **getNow():** returns the current date as a string
 * **setNow(dateString):** sets now to another date for the whole library.
 From now on getNow() will return this date.